-San Fernando, Calif., Jan.
-11, 1931.
+San Fernando, CA January 11, 1931

-Dr. Albert Einstein, California Institute of Technology, Pasadena, Calif.
+Dr. Albert Einstein California Institute of Technology Pasadena, CA

-Esteemed Sir:+
+Esteemed Sir:

-There has just come before my attention a brief statement of your beautiful mystical philosophy or Cosmic Religion and it has flashed into my consciousness with rather an overwhelming force that you have become the focal point for the expression of that true religious basis that has become a crying need in the Occident which can no longer be satisfied in its depths by the outworn creeds and forms of current religiousity.
+There has just come before my attention a brief statement of your beautiful mystical philosophy or Cosmic Religion and it has flashed into my consciousness with rather an overwhelming force that you have become the focal point for the expression of a true religious basis that has become a crying need in the Occident which can no longer be satisfied in its depths by the outworn creeds and forms of current religiosity.

 It seems to me that Count Hermann Keyserling has correctly stated the problem when he said that the soul-need of the Occident in the present day that are intellectually or scientifically unsatisfactory.
 There has been a general intellectual awakening which has extended too far for large portions of mankind to be satisfied spiritually by forms that are intellectually crude or scientifically untrue.
 At the same time this intellectual enlightenment has not gone far enough to be safe save with the few.

-In other words, intellectual development has proceeded so far ahead of he necessary moral modulus that there is real danger of our present intellectual construction proving to be a frankenstein monster turning upon and destroying its creator.
-The moral debacle of the recent great war only too clearly shows the danger threatening our civilization.
-As Bertrand Russell put it we are in a position where either we must rise much higher than ever realized in known past history or we will fall much lower.
-There is no question in my mind but that the spiritual principles enunciated by the liberated Sages of the past are eternal and are adequate for every inner need of man - I refer to figures such as Gautama, Shankara, Jesus, Lactze and others of similiar grade of spiritual insight - but the old forms of expression of these immortal men are no longer vital today except with a limited number who are themselves more or less liberated.
+In other words intellectual development has proceeded so far ahead of its necessary moral modulus that there is real danger of our present intellectual construction proving to be a Frankenstein monster turning upon and destroying its creator.
+The moral debacle of the recent Great War only too clearly shows the danger threatening our civilization.
+As Bertrand Russell put it, we are in a position where either we must rise much higher than ever realized in known history or we will fall much lower.

+There is a question in my mind but that the spiritual principles enunciated by the Liberated Sages of the past are eternal and are adequate for every inner need of man.
+I refer to figures such as Gautama Buddha, Shankara, Jesus, Lao-tzu and others of similar grade of spiritual insight.
+But the old forms of expression of these immortal men are no longer vital today except with a limited number who are themselves more or less liberated.
 The need is, as I see it, for a new vehicle of expression that will be convincing to the form of intellectual consciousness which dominates the world today, especially the Occident.
-It is this need which it seems to me you are supplying as no one else does and perhaps as no one else This is true because of your unquestioned dominance in the key-science of all physical science > 5 ?
+It is this need which it seems to me you are supplying as no one else does and perhaps as no one else can.
+This is true because of your unquestioned dominance in the key-science of all physical sciences.